-- o If soil testing shows that the soil surface has become crusted, sealed, or compacted, some deep tillage should be performed.
-Deep tillage will cut through the underlying soils at a 2-to-3-foot depth, loosening the soil and improving infiltration rates, with minimal disturbance of the surface vegetation.
-Types of tillage equipment that can be used include a subsoiler or straight, narrow-shanked chisel plow. - o If sedimentation is determined to be causing the failure, the accumulated sediment must be removed, and the area reseeded in accordance with the notes above. - o If inspection shows that groundwater is regularly near the surface, additional design features may need to be considered, such as subsurface drainage or conversion to a wetland treatment system. - 4.
-All outlet pipes and other flow control devices must be kept free of debris.
+- o If soil testing shows that the soil surface has become crusted, sealed or compacted, some deep tillage should be performed.
+Deep tillage will cut through the underlying soils at a 2-3 foot depth, loosening the soil and improving infiltration rates, with minimal disturbance of the surface vegetation.
+Types of tillage equipment that can be used include a subsoiler or straight, narrow-shanked chisel plow. - o If sedimentation is determined to be causing the failure, the accumulated sediment must be removed and the area reseeded in accordance with the notes above. - If inspection of the monitoring well shows that groundwater is regularly near the surface, additional design features may need to be considered, such as subsurface drainage or conversion to a wetland treatment system. - 4.
+All outlet pipes, stone trenches and other flow control devices must be kept free of debris.
 Any blockage must be removed immediately. - 5.
 Any eroding areas must be repaired immediately to prevent premature sediment build-up in the system.
 Erosion matting is recommended for repairing grassed areas. - 6.
-Heavy equipment and vehicles must be kept off the bottom and side slopes of infiltration basin to prevent soil compaction.
+Heavy equipment and vehicles must be kept off of the bottom and side slopes of infiltration basins to prevent soil compaction.
 Soil compaction will reduce infiltration rates and may cause failure of the basin, resulting in ponding and possible growth of wetland plants. - 7.
-No trees are to be planted or allowed to grow on the earthen berms or the bottom of the basin.
+No trees are to be planted or allowed to grow on the earthen berms of the bottom of the basin.
 On the berms, tree root systems can reduce soil compaction and cause berm failure.
 On the basin bottom, trees may shade out the native grasses.
-The basin must be inspected annually, and any woody vegetation removed. - 8.
+The basin must be inspected annually and any woody vegetation removed. - 8.
 Grass swales leading to the basin shall be preserved to allow free flowing of surface runoff in accordance with approved grading plans.
 No buildings or other structures are allowed in these areas.
 No grading or filling is allowed that may interrupt flows in any way. - 9.
 No grading or filling of the basin or berms other than for sediment removal is allowed. - 10.
-Periodic mowing of the grass swales will encourage rigorous grass cover and allow better inspections for erosion.
-Waiting until after August 1 will avoid disturbing nesting wildlife.
-Mowing around forebay may attract nuisance populations of geese to the property and is not necessary or recommended. - 11.
-Any other repair or maintenance needed to ensure the continued function of the infiltration basin as ordered by the City of Waukesha under the provisions listed on page 1 of this Agreement. - 12.
+Any other repair or maintenance needed to ensure the continued function of the bioretention basin as ordered by the City of Waukesha under the provisions listed on page 1 of this Agreement. - 11.
 The titleholder(s) or their designee must document all inspections as specified above.
 Documentation shall include as a minimum: (a) Inspectors Name, Address and Telephone Number, (b) Date of Inspections, (c) Condition Report of the Storm Water Management Practice, (d) Corrective Actions to be Taken and Time Frame for Completion, (e) Follow-up Documentation after Completion of the Maintenance Activities.
 All documentation is to be delivered to the attention of the City Engineer at the City of Waukesha Engineering Department on January 10th and July 10th each year.